Slope – an overview

 Country 2000 2010 2020 United Kingdom 16 22 40 Australia 14 24 39 Russia 7 28 40.5

-- You can also add an optional column for Filter or Category.
+- You can also add an optional column for Filter, Category or Grid of charts.
 In the example above, these are the different continents.

 - In the editor, you can also choose a specific numerical column that defines the thickness of your lines.